xiph/flac/man/flac.md

 	sign means that the \--until point is taken relative to the \--skip point.
 For other considerations, see \--skip.

-**\--no-utf8-convert**
-:	Do not convert tags from local charset to UTF-8.
-This is useful for
-	scripts, and setting tags in situations where the locale is wrong.
-	This option must appear before any tag options!

 **-s**, **\--silent**
 :	Silent mode (do not write runtime encode/decode statistics to stderr)